Gene Therapy for ALD

 Starbeam Study

-- 1 patient died from disease progression during pre-transplantation conditioning, and
+- 1 patient died due to disease progression during pre-transplant conditioning, and

-- 1 patient was withdrawn from the study and died from complications of a subsequent allogeneic transplantation.
+- 1 patient was withdrawn from the study and died from complications of a subsequent allogeneic transplant.

-- In the 15 remaining patients no graft-versus-host disease was seen (which is when the transplanted cells “attack” the patient’s cells).
+- The remaining 15 patients did not experience graft-versus-host disease (when the transplanted cells “attack” the patient’s cells).

-- Fourteen of these 15 patients had a score on the NFS of 0 or 1, which indicates no or minimal clinical symptoms.
+- Fourteen of these 15 patients had a NFS score of 0 or 1, indicating no or minimal clinical symptoms.

 - Twelve of the 15 patients had a stable Loes score, indicating no progression of the lesion.

-- Gadolinium enhancement, which was present at baseline in all the patients, was absent in all 15 patients by month six post-transplant.
-A few patients experienced reemergence of gadolinium enhancement at various time points (including 2 patients at Month 24), but the enhancement was less extensive than the gadolinium enhancement that was present at baseline.
+- Gadolinium enhancement, which was present in all patients at baseline, was absent in all 15 patients at six months post-transplant.
+In a few patients gadolinium enhancement reappeared at various time points (including 2 patients at month 24), but the enhancement was less extensive than the gadolinium enhancement present at baseline.

 Figure: Starbeam treatment protocol overview.
 Image courtesy of bluebird bio.